NICTA/nicta-ner/conll2003-evaluation/README.md

 Follow the instructions at the URL until you have a working `baseline`, then run:

-    ./conll2003 eng.testb | $CONLL_HOME/bin/conlleval
+    ./conll2003 eng.testb 2> disagreements.list | $CONLL_HOME/bin/conlleval

-To investigate where things have gone wrong, do something like the following to see each word followed by the manual human ground truth classification followed by the NICTA NER classification:

-    ./conll2003 eng.testb > nicta.eng.testb
-    cat nicta.eng.testb | cut -d\  -f1,4,5 | less
+When the `conll2003` tool is run it prints out all the disagreements on `stderr` between the ground truth and the NICTA NER classification for tokens in the sentences.
+In the command line above this is redirected to the file `disagreements.list`.
+This file can then be analysed to try to understand how the NICTA NER library can be improved.

 ## NICTA t3as NER scores